 Content creators need to upload consistently in order to stay relevant, which is something PewDiePie excels at.

-I don't think there's been one day where he hasn't uploaded a video even when he's sick or traveling.
-Felix usually uploads twice a day, which is common for most gaming channels, but he's been doing this for six years now.
+It's rare when he doesn't upload anything even when sick or traveling.
+Felix usually uploads 1-2x a day, which is common for most gaming channels, but he's been doing this for 10 years now.

 Most YouTube channels do not last a year or even a few months because the creators give up too easily.
 The most common reason people give up is because they don't get any money and see very little growth (subscriber or view count).